JTFouquier/biogps_dataset/README.md

 ## Next, get data from a BioGPS user/researcher
 You will need to get an info sheet, factors sheet and RNAseq data/matrix file from a scientist.

-### Does the local dataset you are loading have gene symbols in it?
+### Does the local dataset you are loading have gene symbols in it and is it an RNAseq dataset?

 If yes, then you **must** run **`reporter_to_entrezgene.py`**, which will use mygene.info to replace **gene symbols** with **Entrezgene IDs.**

+For microarray data, keep the probe set reporters.

 #### Entrezgene IDs are absolutely necessary for Biogps.org data display.